Home / Blog / Staff augmentation /Staff Augmentation vs. Managed Services

 Responsibility

-A business holds the responsibility for the project outcomes.
+A business holds responsibility for the project outcomes.

 A managed service provider is responsible for the quality of delivered services and solutions.